A common question we receive is does life insurance cover suicide?

 When a life insurance policyholder passes away by suicide, the life insurance company will investigate the circumstances surrounding the death to determine if it was indeed a suicide.
 If the insurer finds that the policyholder committed suicide, there are two scenarios that might happen.

-You should also be aware that your policy may only pay out the premiums that were paid for the policy if you pass away by suicide within the first two years after the insurance policy is purchased.
+Be aware that your policy may only pay out the premiums that were paid for the policy if you pass away by suicide within the first two years after the insurance policy is purchased.

 What is a suicide clause?